Ambitions

 - Salaries of internships at other for-profit companies

-- Assist with navigating the workforce career transition and recredentialing ecosystem
+- Assist in navigating the workforce transition and re-credentialing ecosystem

 Exclusions